KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/tools-command-line/cmder.md

 # Cmder

 The default command line tool in windows is the "Command Prompt".
-You can find it by going to **Start**🡒**Programs** and searching for “Command Prompt”.
+You can find it by going to **Start** <i class="fa fa-long-arrow-right"></i> **Programs** and searching for “Command Prompt”.
 You can also find it through Windows explorer.

 However, the windows command prompt does not offer much flexibility and functionality.
 Because of this, we will use Cmder.